Reviews12 min read

 • Comment threads with @mentions

-The collaboration experience is smooth and intuitive.
-It's one of the reasons Canva has become so popular in marketing teams and small agencies.
+The experience is smooth and intuitive.
+That's why it's become such a staple in marketing teams and small agencies.

-Canva lets you publish simple one-page websites directly from the editor.
-It's not going to replace Squarespace or WordPress, but for a quick landing page, portfolio, link-in-bio page, or event site, it works.
+You can publish simple one-page websites straight from the editor.
+It's not going to replace WordPress or Squarespace, but for quick landing pages, portfolios, link-in-bio pages, or event sites, it works well.

-You can connect a custom domain, and the sites are mobile-responsive.
-The design flexibility is decent but limited — you're working within Canva's layout system, not a full web builder.
+Connect a custom domain, and sites are mobile-responsive.
+Design freedom is decent but comes with limitations — you're working inside Canva's layout system, not a full website builder.

-Canva's print service lets you design and order physical products directly from the platform: business cards, flyers, posters, invitations, t-shirts, mugs, and more.
-They handle printing and shipping.
+Design something and order it printed — Canva handles business cards, flyers, posters, invitations, t-shirts, mugs, and more.
+They manage the printing and shipping.

-Pricing is competitive, and the quality is generally solid for standard marketing materials.
-It's a convenient end-to-end solution if you don't have an existing print vendor.
+Pricing is fair, and quality is solid for standard marketing materials.
+It's convenient if you don't have a print vendor already lined up.

 • Google Drive, Dropbox, OneDrive